6.2 How can the Operator use protected information?

 Disclosures in the public interest or to specific people

 The Operator may disclose information, or authorise the disclosure of protected information, if the disclosure of the information is necessary and in the public's interest.
 This is only where:

 - the information cannot reasonably be obtained from a source other than the Department of Social Services or Services Australia, and

-- the person to whom the information will be disclosed has a genuine and legitimate interest in the information (including the Minister for Families and Social Services, the Minister administering the Human Services (Centrelink) Act 1997, and the Prime Minister).
+- the person to whom the information will be disclosed has a genuine and legitimate interest in the information (including the Minister for Social Services, the Minister administering the Human Services (Centrelink) Act 1997, and the Prime Minister).

 This allows the Scheme to provide information about the Scheme, participating institutions or applicants where it is necessary to do so.
 For example, the Scheme may disclose to an institution not yet participating in the Scheme that it has been named in applications.
 The provision of this information will support the Scheme to encourage the institution to join the Scheme.